 A Charleston native, Chef John Ondo grew up playing and swimming in the tidal creeks and marshes of the Lowcountry.
 After opening his restaurant, Lana, in 2005, he established himself as a culinary force, building a loyal following before moving on to other ventures.
 As the executive chef of The Atlantic Room at Kiawah Island Golf Resort, Ondo draws upon the food traditions of the Lowcountry and his close-knit relationships with farms and fishermen to craft memorable dining experiences.

 “I worship the sea and the salt and the marshes—anything that comes out of there.
 It’s in the DNA in the food here.
 To be able to put that on a menu now, and to represent South Carolina—I think it’s a duty,” says Ondo.
-“I feed a lot of people that are vacationing here, and it makes me proud to tell them that these were grown here in South Carolina, that they’re 20 min away, or that you drove right by their farm on the way to get here.
-When you visit South Carolina, you’re not only visiting a beach resort or a golf resort, you’re visiting their farms and you’re visiting our farms.”
+“I feed a lot of people that are vacationing here, and it makes me proud to tell them that these were grown here in South Carolina, that they’re 20 minutes away, or that you drove right by their farm on the way to get here.
+When you visit South Carolina, you’re not only visiting a beach resort or a golf resort, you’re visiting their farms with every bite of local produce.”